 Get the post vasectomy semen test done, and in the unlikely event of a failure then something can be done about it.

 WHAT ARE THE POSSIBLE VASECTOMY SIDE EFFECTS?

 Vasectomy can, like any medical procedure, have side effects.
 These risks are small and are minimised with No Scalpel Vasectomy.
-You will be passed Dr Beatty’s mobile phone number as part of our standard aftercare.
+Vasectomy is widely regarded as the best form of permanent contraception.

 Bleeding.
 Some men get a little pin-point bleeding from the skin where the small hole was made.
 Bleeding can be stopped by pinching the skin together firmly for 15 minutes.
 Bleeding can occur in the scrotum sufficient to lead to scrotal pain and swelling.
 This is called a “haematoma” and occurs in 1 to 2% of patients.¹ Usually a haematoma will go away on its own.
 A large haematoma can take months to resolve.

 It’s important to reduce strenuous activity after the procedure to reduce the risk of haematoma.

 Infection.
 The rate of an infection is 1-2% of cases.¹